Mythsty/Mythsty.github.io/index.md

 ## My projects:
 # Recruitment point calculator for AGH university
- -Simply input your scores from your exams as well as the major of your choice and the calculator will tell how many points you have for your chosen major.
+ - Simply input your scores from your exams as well as the major of your choice and the calculator will tell how many points you have for your chosen major.

  - Contributors:
  > - [**Maciej Bobrek**](https://github.com/maciejbobrek)